Nimmanhaemin or Nimman is the perfect place to start exploring Chiang Mai in Thailand. Learn how to eat, drink and shop in Nimman, Chiang Mai.

 Establishments at Nimman know that they need to appeal to their customers’ eyes as well as their palates, which is why many of them take great pains to provide Instagram-worthy backdrops for their dishes.

-SS1254372 Café garnishes their food with fresh flowers, while Anchan Noodle serves blue lattes and bowls of noodle soup that should net you a few likes and comments on social media.
+SS1254372 Café garnishes its food with fresh flowers, while Anchan Noodle serves blue lattes and bowls of noodle soup that should net you a few likes and comments on social media.

 They use anchan, or butterfly pea blossoms, in order to give their offerings that unusual hue.
 The neighbourhood is also a great place to score authentic northern Thai cuisine.